AlexMR2000/Cocktail_Robot_Dashboard/README.md

 - If no: Filling up the ingredients
 - Waiting for new orders
 - Shutting down
 These basic functionalities are extended by optional (random) process legs such as random shut-downs (and reboots) of the robot or handling of orders that are impossible to fulfill.

+The process is steered by various data elements that track the ingredients status, which order is currently being processed, and whether the robot did successfully boot (setup).
+A single process instance (uniquely identified by the `instance_uuid`) stands for a single robot.
+Note that the CPEE model is designed to be scalable in a simple manner.
+As the dashboard doesn't rely on the processes' data elements but rather on annotations associated with different process elements, the dashboard is robust agains changes of names of single data elements, for instance.

 ## Installation